iuriivolobuev/ororo-tv-recent-subs/readme.md

 ### Recent Subtitles extension

-However at some level it may not be highly efficiently to read subtitles constantly not really trying to perceive native speech aurally.
-At the same time it's important not to lose the meaning of the movie and be in the context every time.
+However, depending on the student level, it may be inefficient to read subtitles constantly not really trying to perceive native speech.
+At the same time it's important not to lose the meaning and be in the context every time.
+There is an option to watch without subtitles and to make backwards jump if necessary, but it takes extra time.
 [ORORO.TV Recent Subtitles](https://chrome.google.com/webstore/detail/ororotv-recent-subtitles/aebfghlgckigccknbckmejjnlaloeeei?hl=en)
-extension for Chrome allows watching without subtitles showing them on pause and making possible just look through them to catch the sense.
+extension for Chrome allows watching without subtitles showing recent ones on pause and making possible just look through them to catch the sense.

 ### Screenshots